gsoft-inc/wl-squide/docs/reference/routing/useRenderedNavigationItems.md

 ### Render nested items

 !!!info
-We recommend always providing a `$key` property for a navigation item, as it ensures the menus doesn't flicker when [deferred registrations](../registration/registerLocalModules.md#defer-the-registration-of-navigation-items) are updated.
+We recommend always providing an `$id` option for a navigation item, as it ensures the menus doesn't flicker when [deferred registrations](../registration/registerLocalModules.md#defer-the-registration-of-navigation-items) are updated.
 Be sure to use a unique key.

-When no `$key` property is provided, a default key value is computed based on the `index` and `level` properties.
+When no `$id` option is provided, a default `key` argument is computed based on the `index` and `level` properties.
 While this works in most cases, the default key cannot guarantee that the menu won't flicker during updates.
 !!!

 ```tsx !#38-40,42-48,52 host/src/RootLayout.tsx